DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-With respect to claim 1, Philip discloses the structure of the trim element claimed including at one support layer (6), at least one heating element (3) extending over a part of a face of the support layer, the heating element comprising at least one continuous carbon element (para 0013 and 0016) that extends from a first edge to a second edge, and a connecting device (shown by electrodes or busbars 4) connected to the resistive carbon element for electrically connecting to a source of current (power source).
-Also, see Figure 1.
+With respect to claim 1, Philip discloses the structure of the trim element claimed including at least one support layer (6) having an inner face and an outer face, at least one heating element (3) extending over a part of the inner face of the support layer, the heating element comprising at least one continuous carbon element (including carbon graphite; para 0016) that extends from a first edge to a second edge, and a connecting device (shown by electrodes or busbars 4) connected to the resistive carbon element for electrically connecting to a source of current (power source).
+But, Philip does not explicitly disclose for the carbon element having the carbon material that comprises 95% or more by weight of carbon fibers.

 With respect to claim 2, Philip discloses a layer (2a) as a decorative layer (para 0045) extending over an outer face of the support layer and covering the heating element.